ArhanChaudhary/qter/media/paper/paper.typ

     M = {(S_(U\R\B3))^a dot (S_(\R2))^b dot (S_(\U4))^c dot (S_(\F\B2))^d | a in {0,1,2}, b in {0, 1}, c in {0, 1, 2, 3}, d in {0, 1}}
 $

 We discussed how symmetry conjugation temporarily changes a position's frame of reference before subsequently restoring it.
 Without any further context this would be fine, but in programming we efficiently represent a Rubik's Cube position by treating the centers as a fixed reference frame to avoid storing their states.
 This optimization is critical for speed because it makes position composition faster and minimizes data overhead.
-The ensuing caveat is that we _must_ always refer to a fixed frame of reference, and we have to rethink how symmetry conjugation works.
-The solution is simple: we define the change of reference frame as a _position_ such that, when composed, it transforms the pieces around the fixed frame of reference.
-The established theory still holds.
+The ensuing caveat is that we _must_ always refer to a fixed frame of reference, so we have to rethink how symmetry conjugation works.
+The solution is simple, and the established theory still holds: we define the change of reference frame as a _position_ such that, when composed with the solved state, it transforms the pieces around the fixed frame of reference.

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *